About me

 I hold a BA in Philosophy, an MA in Psychoanalysis, and a Postgraduate Diploma in Counselling and Psychotherapy.
 Since 2019, I have been in ongoing Lacanian clinical training with the Centre for Freudian Analysis and Research (CFAR).

-Alongside my private practice, I have several years of experience working within a low-cost psychotherapy clinic, as well as in university mental health and disability teams, autism support, and suicide bereavement services.
+Alongside my private practice, I have several years of experience working in an affordable counselling clinic, providing therapeutic support within universities, and working across autism and bereavement services.

 I abide by the code of ethics of CFAR and the code of professional conduct of the BACP.